dev-space-community/connector-docs/Docs/Api.md

-# APIConnector User Documentation
+# API connector User Documentation

 ## Overview

-The `APIConnector` class is a flexible and user-friendly utility designed to facilitate the integration of APIs within our products **ACE Search** and **Chat**.
+The `API Connector` is a flexible and user-friendly utility designed to facilitate the integration of APIs within our products **ACE Search** and **Chat**.
 It abstracts the complexities of HTTP requests, authentication, and error handling, allowing users to fetch data from APIs and convert the responses into knowledge objects seamlessly.

 ## Key Features